 You could start working as an occupational therapy support worker who works with an occupational therapist to give people practical support.
 You don’t necessarily need any qualifications to do this role.
 What’s really important is that you have the right values and behaviours to work in social care.

-From here your employer could support you through an in-service course to become an occupational therapist.
+Employers could support you through an in-service course to become an occupational therapist.

 To practice as an occupational therapist, you’ll need a degree in occupational therapy that’s been approved by the Health and Care Professions Council (HCPC), and be registered with the HCPC.

 Each University has different entry requirements for their degrees but you’re likely to need three A-Levels or equivalent level 3 qualifications, and five supporting GCSE’s including English, maths and science.

 It might also be useful to have experience working in a social care or health role on your University application.
 You could gain this experience through a work placement, from your personal life, through volunteering or as part of a traineeship or apprenticeship.

 If you already have an undergraduate degree you could do a postgraduate diploma or masters in occupational therapy.